hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 This file can be found in the ``examples/2_Intermediate/inputs`` directory.
-The file describes a configuration that has already been partially optimized for quasi-helical symmetry in a very small parameter space, keeping poloidal and toroidal mode numbers only up through 1:
+The file describes a configuration that has already been partially optimized for quasi-helical symmetry in a very small parameter space, keeping poloidal and toroidal mode numbers (the latter divided by the number of field periods) only up through 1:

 .. image:: example_quasisymmetry_QH_before.png
    :width: 400